numbats/learnr/slides/chapter6_03_ggplot2next.md

 -   Scatter plot of price vs carat of diamonds
 -   Each point correponds to a dimaond

+Notes:

+-   A scatterplot is useful in visualising two numerical variables
+-   Each point corresponds to an observational unit
+-   If you have other variables, you may like to map this to other aesthetic values, such as `shape` or `color`.
+-   When there is a lot of observations, it may be useful to use `alpha` to control the transparency of the points.

 ---

 ## A hexagonal 2D heatmap with `geom_hex()`